Migration phase 3 - client-side configuration

 Client reconfiguration by using registry edits

-This method is suitable for all Windows clients and should be used if they do not run Office 2016 but an earlier version.
+This method is suitable for all Windows clients and should be used if they do not run Microsoft 365 apps, or Office 2016 (or later).
 This method uses two migration scripts to reconfigure AD RMS clients:

 The client configuration script (Migrate-Client.cmd) configures computer-level settings in the registry, which means that it must run in a security context that can make those changes.
 This typically means one of the following methods: